Flithor/HardCodeStringLocalizer/README_en.md

 Localization of `.cs` files and `.xaml` files is currently supported.

 ## Attention!
 This tool does not work out-of-the-box, you must modify the code to implement localized text replacement for your own projects.
+And i'm lazy, so the comment in this project are Chinese, translate it by yourself please. ;p

 ## Features provided by this project
 * Get the text that needs to be localized in the file through the rules defined in the code